Name: Cades Cove Campground

-Section C has 73 campsites, but does not allow generator use from May 15 to October 31.
+Section C has 73 campsites, but does not allow generator use from mid-May thru October.

 To get to the four Group Campgrounds you must drive through Section C. Group site “G-3” is the only group campsite with a covered pavilion.

 NOTE: You must reserve Cades Cove Group Campground sites.
-You can reserve a site up to one year in advance.
+You can reserve a site up to 6 months in advance.

 The fantastic location is a major factor for the number of guests each year, but the facilities themselves provide ample reason to camp here.

 Cades Cove Campground Store

 The Cades Cove Campground Store is a great resource.
 You can purchase select groceries, ice, camping supplies, park approved firewood, and some convenience items.